apache/qpid-proton/docs/markdown/memory_management.md

-A *borrowed* pointer is valid within some scope (typically the scope of an event handling function) but beyond that scope you cannot assume it is valid unless you make a new reference with `pn_object_incref`.
+A *borrowed* pointer is valid within some scope (typically the scope of an event handling function) but beyond that scope you cannot assume it is valid unless you make a new reference with `pn_incref`.
 The API documentation for the function that returned the pointer should tell you what the scope is.

 There are "container" relationships in proton: e.g. a connection contains